sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 unset BACKEND_URL="*"

 ```
-Code Explanation
+## Code Explanation - docker run

 `docker run --rm -p 4567:4567 -it backend-flask`
-In this code, the env not defined
+In this code, the enviroment value is not defined for the backend on the CLI

 `docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flas`
-env variables get passed only for backend and frontend
+In this code, environment variables are defined for backend and frontend on the CLI

+`docker run --rm -p 4567:4567 -it  -e FRONTEND_URL -e BACKEND_URL backend-flask`
+Here, environment variable is set, we are just to run code

+## Log check
 Always check the logs in the container for debugging
 use attach shell in the container and get into the container